lukejharmon/lukejharmon.github.io/pubs.md

 - Harmon, L. J.*, B. Matthews*, S. Des Roches, J. Chase, J. Shurin, and D. Schluter.
 2009.
 Evolutionary diversification in stickleback affects ecosystem functioning.
 Nature 458: 1167-1170.

 - Nosil, P., L. J. Harmon, and O. Seehausen.
 2009.
 Ecological explanations for (incomplete) speciation.
 Trends in Ecology and Evolution 24:145-156.

+- Bailey, J. K., A. Hendry, M. Kennison, D. Post, E. Palkovacs, F. Pelletier, L. J. Harmon, and J. A. Schweitzer.
+2009.
+From Genes to Ecosystems: An Emerging Synthesis of Eco-Evolutionary Dynamics.
+New Phytologist 184: 746–749.

+- Nosil, P. and L. J. Harmon.
+2009.
+Niche dimensionality and ecological speciation.
+In: R. Butlin, J. Bridle, and D. Schluter, editors.
+Speciation and Patterns of Diversity.
+Cambridge University Press.

+## 2008

 - Pinto, G., D. L. Mahler, L. J. Harmon, and J. B. Losos.
 2008.
 Testing the island effect in adaptive radiation: rates and patterns of morphological diversification in Caribbean and mainland Anolis lizards.
 Proceedings of the Royal Society B 275: 2749-2757.